-Genesys Engage services require Consul Service Mesh that dynamically routes traffic to the right available service instance.
+Genesys Multicloud CX services require Consul Service Mesh that dynamically routes traffic to the right available service instance.
 Deploy Consul Service Mesh within the cluster where Genesys Multicloud CX services are deployed.

 Genesys does not supply or enforce any network policy.
 You can create your own network policy for services that require a network policy and configure them in the Helm v3 charts.

 For more information about network policy requirements, see the related service-level guides.